Locally stationary spatio-temporal interpolation of Argo profiling float data: Introduction

 The Roemmich--Gilson climatology (along with the associated anomalies) \cite{Roemmich2009} is one of the more popular gridded Argo data products.
-Roemmich and Gilson first estimate the mean field using a weighted local spatio-temporal regression fit to several years of Argo data and then perform kriging \cite{Cressie1993,Stein1999} (also known as optimal interpolation \cite{Daley1991} or objective analysis/mapping~\cite{Bretherton1976} and closely related to Gaussian process regression \cite{Rasmussen2006}) on the mean-subtracted monthly residuals to obtain the interpolated anomaly fields.
-In this work, we use the Roemmich--Gilson mean field, but improve the modeling of the anomalies in three important ways: first, we include time in the interpolation; second, we use data-driven local estimates of the nonstationary covariance structure as described above; and third, we consider Student-$t$ distributed microscale variation (the so-called nugget effect) in order to account for non-Gaussian heavy tails in Argo data.
+Roemmich and Gilson first estimate the mean field using a weighted local regression fit to several years of Argo data and then perform kriging \cite{Cressie1993,Stein1999} (also known as optimal interpolation \cite{Daley1991} or objective analysis/mapping~\cite{Bretherton1976} and closely related to Gaussian process regression \cite{Rasmussen2006}) on the mean-subtracted monthly residuals to obtain the interpolated anomaly fields.
+In this work, we use the Roemmich--Gilson mean field, but improve the modeling of the anomalies in three important ways: first, we include time in the interpolation; second, we use data-driven local estimates of the nonstationary covariance structure as described above; and third, we consider Student-$t$ distributed fine-scale variation (the so-called \emph{nugget effect}) in order to account for non-Gaussian heavy tails in the data (that is, observations whose magnitude is larger than what a Gaussian distribution would produce).
 We investigate the point prediction and uncertainty quantification performance of the proposed approach using cross-validation studies.
-We demonstrate that adding the temporal component to the mapping leads to major performance improvements, while the locally estimated model parameters and the Student nugget are crucial for obtaining reasonable uncertainties.
-The uncertainty quantification part is particularly important as the Roemmich--Gilson data product does not currently provide any uncertainty information, presumably due to challenges in modeling the nonstationary and non-Gaussian features of the data.
-Furthermore, our local estimates of the model parameters contain information about ocean dynamics and are of scientific interest in their own right.
-In fact, even the basic idea of using the observed data to estimate the covariance parameters needed in the mapping appears to be largely unexplored in the oceanographic context.
-Indeed, most of the existing Argo data products (see Sections~\ref{sec:background}\ref{sec:RG_climatology} and \ref{sec:background}\ref{sec:otherProducts} for a literature review) do not use formal data-driven criteria, such as maximum likelihood, to estimate the model parameters, even though such techniques are standard in the relevant statistics literature \cite{Stein1999,Rasmussen2006,Cressie1993,Cressie2011}.
-A notable exception is the work described in \cite{Gray2014,Gray2015} where ocean velocity fields are mapped based on variogram fits to Argo data.
+We demonstrate that adding the temporal component to the mapping leads to major performance improvements, while the locally estimated covariance parameters and the Student-$t$ distributed nugget effect are crucial for obtaining reasonable uncertainties.
+The uncertainty quantification part is particularly important since the Roemmich--Gilson data product does not currently provide any uncertainty information, presumably due to challenges in modeling the nonstationary and non-Gaussian features of the data.